cmy12345/ios-app/README.md

 The main structure of the code is in the folder appDemoOne

+The login function is achieved by the files LoginViewController.h and LoginViewController.m, while the register function is achieved by RegistViewController.h and RegistViewController.m

 The code that run on the backend is serverFlask_pi_remote_4_him_rsa.py, which is mainly contributed by Jingping Nie